dmerc12/BankingApp/Documentation/TestStrategy.md

       - all must have negative tests for all possible errors.

 ## Test Results:
-- Unit testing results will be stored in the repo in html file using pytest-html.
 - Integration testing will be done utilizing Postman.